daolympus/daolympus-docs/docs/governance/01_proposal_lifecycle.md

 The proposal will use this `quorumVotes` for the remainder of proposal lifecycle.

 :::info
-The current quorumPct is set to 20% of gOHM supply
+The current quorumPct is set to 20% of gDAOHM supply
 :::

 Also, if the proposal is not activated within the `activationGracePeriod` days after proposal review, it will expire and can no longer be activated.